 Crete is the largest island in Greece and its bustling towns are great for visitors with disabilities.
 From impressive seaside resorts with wheelchair access and step-free jacuzzis to remote mountainous villages perfect for relaxation away from crowds, Crete is a paradise for travelers with disabilities.

-The best accessible accommodation options are located in Chania, Heraklion and Rethymno, as well as the surrounding towns and villages.
-Particularly in Rethymno, the “Rethymno for All” project has made the town more accessible to visitors with reduced mobility, introducing wheelchair ramps in major monuments, disabled parking spots and wider streets.
+The best accessible accommodation options are located in Chania, Heraklion and Rethymnon, as well as the surrounding towns and villages.
+Particularly in Rethymnon, the “Rethymno for All” project has made the town more accessible to visitors with reduced mobility, introducing wheelchair ramps in major monuments, disabled parking spots and wider streets.
 As for accessible beaches in Crete, there are at least 7 beaches all over the island using the SEATRAC independent access system, plus many more that are equipped with floating wheelchairs.

 Syros is a distinct island in the Cyclades, offering wheelchair users many options for seaside and cultural activities.
 The island is the perfect blend of Cycladic culture and cosmopolitan influences.
 In the past 10 years, it has transformed into a great destination for people with disabilities despite its intricate architecture and narrow uphill alleys.

 There are plenty of accommodation options for wheelchair users.
 Many large and small hotels offer wheelchair-friendly rooms and vacation amenities.
-There are SEATRAC machines for independent sea access at 4 beaches: Vari, Agathopes, Voulgari and Galissas.
+There are SEATRAC machines for independent sea access at 4 beaches: Vari, Agathopes, Voulgari, and Galissas.
 You can also find floating wheelchairs at most major beaches.
 Getting around the coast on foot is also quite easy as there are ramps and handrails at the promenades, as well as designated parking spots for people with disabilities.

-Since last summer, visitors can also explore the area of Ano Syros and witness the medieval past of the island.
+Since last summer, visitors can also explore the area of Ano Syros in Ermoupoli and witness the medieval past of the island.
 The island offers visitors wheelchairs and state-of-the-art elevators that help wheelchair users to the medieval town step-free.

 The medieval town of Ano Syros, accessible by free-to-use mobility equipment